NourhanSaeed707/Design-pattern/Structural-Design-Pattern/proxy.md

 # Pitfalls:
 - java's dynamic proxy only works if your class is implementing one or more interfaces, Proxy is created by implementing these interfaces.
-- if you need proxies for handling multiple responsibilities like auditing, authentication as a stand-in for the same instance.
+- if you need proxies for handling multiple responsibilities like auditing, authentication as a stand-in for the same instance. it's better to have single proxy to handle all these requirments.